A 19-year-old with a van full of guns and explosives plotted to assassinate Biden, feds say

 It’s unclear whether Treisman will face additional charges related to the alleged plot.

-News of the alleged plot against Biden is the latest violent threat against the former vice president to be broken up by authorities.
+News of the arrest is the latest violent threat against the former vice president to be broken up by authorities.
 A 42-year-old Maryland man was charged Wednesday for allegedly writing a letter in which he threatened to kill Biden and Sen. Kamala D. Harris.
 (D-Calif.).

 Originally from Seattle, Treisman, who also went by the alias Alexander S. Theiss, was arrested on May 28 after tellers at the Fifth Third Bank in Kannapolis, N.C., reported a white Ford van abandoned in the parking lot.
 When the police in the town about 30 miles northeast of Charlotte arrived, they said they could see numerous guns and boxes of ammo in the windows.